Debit cards vs Credit cards

 What is the difference between debit and credit?

-The main thing that sets a debit card apart from its credit card cousins, is that a debit card gives you access to your own money, while a credit card lets you borrow money - essentially like an easily accessible personal loan.
+The main thing that sets a debit card apart from its credit card cousins, is that a debit card lets you make purchases via your card using your own money, whereas a credit card allows you to borrow money to make purchases via your card - essentially like an easily accessible personal loan.

 Here’s a quick look at how credit and debit cards compare:

 Now let's take a look at those features and a few more important points in a little more detail...

 The main reason you'd keep this piece of plastic in your wallet is the convenient access it gives you to money, right?

 - You only have access to funds that are in your bank account.

 - Some debit card issuers will also offer the option of an overdraft service - but this often turns out to be more expensive than it’s worth.

 - There’s also sometimes a withdrawal limit to consider, for example: If you have $3,000 in your account but your daily withdrawal limit is $2,000, then you won’t be able to spend the last $1,000 using your debit card.

 - You aren’t limited by the size of your bank account when using a credit card - just by the credit limit you qualify for.